 Shasta Daisy Fertilizing Tips

-- When selecting a fertilizer for your Shasta daisies, look for a product formulated for flowering plants that contains a balanced mix of the three primary nutrients (nitrogen, phosphorus, and potassium).
+- When selecting a fertilizer for your Shasta Daisies, look for a product formulated for flowering plants that contains a higher phosphorus content.
 In addition, consider using a slow-release fertilizer to provide a steady supply of nutrients to the plants over time.

 - To help the plants absorb the nutrients more effectively, apply the fertilizer to the root zone of the plants rather than the foliage.

-- Different fertilizers may have different application rates and frequencies, so follow the instructions on the fertilizer packaging to avoid over-fertilizing or under-fertilizing the plants.
+- Different fertilizers may have different application rates and frequencies, so follow the instructions on the fertilizer packaging to avoid over-fertilizing.

 Warnings